 Use the create tab in the iOS or Android app, or when logged into your account.
+Select the option to create a soundtrack from scratch.
 Fill in the ingredients of your playlist which include the Energy, Genre, Sound and Decade of your sound.
 In this step, you will also be able to choose if you want to allow explicit content or not.

 Once you have selected the ingredients of your sound, click on Save Soundtrack to give it a name and color.
 After it is saved, it will be stored in your music.